Anna Girò: Speculations

 Vivaldi's contemporaries and modern scholars have speculated on the nature of the composer's and Girò's relationship, but no evidence exists to indicate anything beyond friendship and professional collaboration.
 Vivaldi in fact adamantly denied any romantic relationship with Girò in a letter to his patron Bentivoglio dated 16 November 1737.

 All'Ospedale della Pietà

-In 2008, Susan Orlando - director of the Vivaldi Edition for Naive/Opus111 - writes in The Guardian:

-"From 1703 to 1735, Vivaldi [..] played the role of music master and composer to the young girls living at La Pietà.
-Imagining Vivaldi [...] in a role of both authority and intimacy among these vulnerable young women, has seduced writers and film-makers into fantasising about the erotic potential of the scenario.
-It is easy to imagine a libidinous red-haired priest exploiting the privileges of the cloth, in an institution that even 17th- and 18th-century visitors described with thinly veiled salaciousness. [...]
+In 2008, Susan Orlando – director of the Vivaldi Edition for Naïve/Opus 111 – writes in The Guardian: "From 1703 to 1735, Vivaldi ... played the role of music master and composer to the young girls living at La Pietà.
+Imagining Vivaldi ... in a role of both authority and intimacy among these vulnerable young women, has seduced writers and film-makers into fantasising about the erotic potential of the scenario.
+It is easy to imagine a libidinous red-haired priest exploiting the privileges of the cloth, in an institution that even 17th- and 18th-century visitors described with thinly veiled salaciousness. ...
 [But with regard to] illicit affairs, we have nothing to go on."